umbraco/UmbracoDocs/10/umbraco-forms/developer/ajaxforms.md

 An optional `contentId` parameter can be provided, which can either be the integer or GUID identifier for the current page.
 If provided, the content item identified will be used for Forms features requiring information from the page the form is hosted on.
 This includes the parsing of ["magic string" placeholders](magic-strings.md).

-A `culture` paramater can also be provided, expected as an ISO code identifying a language used in the Umbraco installation (for exampple, `en-US`).
+A `culture` parameter can also be provided, expected as an ISO code identifying a language used in the Umbraco installation (for example, `en-US`).
 This will be used to ensure the correct translation for dictionary keys is used.
 It will also retrieve page content from the appropriate language variant.
 If the parameter is not provided in the request, the default Umbraco language will be used.

 If the requested form is not found, a 404 status code will be returned.